bitwarden/help/_articles/hosting/updating-on-premise.md

 Your Bitwarden installation should now be fully up to date and running.

 {% callout success %}
-Create a cronjob or scheduled task to run these update commands weekly, or even nightly.
-This will automatically keep your installation up to date.
+We recommend creating a cronjob or scheduled task to run these update commands weekly, or even nightly.
+This will automatically keep your instance up to date.
 {% endcallout %}